Wag the Dog

-Wag the Dog is a 1997 American black comedy political satire film starring Dustin Hoffman and Robert De Niro.
-Produced and directed by Barry Levinson, the film centers on a spin doctor and a Hollywood producer who fabricate a war in Albania to distract voters from a presidential sex scandal.
+Wag the Dog is a 1997 American political satire black comedy film starring Dustin Hoffman and Robert De Niro.
+Produced and directed by Barry Levinson, the film centers on spin doctor Conrad Brean and Hollywood producer Stanley Motss who fabricate a war in Albania to distract voters from a presidential sex scandal.
 The screenplay by Hilary Henkin and David Mamet is loosely adapted from Larry Beinhart's 1993 novel American Hero.

-Wag the Dog was released one month before the news broke of the Clinton–Lewinsky scandal and the bombing of the Al-Shifa pharmaceutical factory in Sudan by the Clinton administration in August 1998, which prompted the media to draw comparisons between the film and reality.
-The comparison was also made in December 1998, when the administration initiated a bombing campaign of Iraq during Clinton's impeachment trial for the Clinton–Lewinsky scandal.
-It was made again in spring 1999, when the administration intervened in the Kosovo War and initiated a bombing campaign against Yugoslavia, which, coincidentally, bordered Albania and contained ethnic Albanians.
+Wag the Dog was released one month before the news broke of the Clinton–Lewinsky scandal and eight months before the bombing of the Al-Shifa pharmaceutical factory in Sudan by the Clinton administration in August 1998, which prompted the media to draw comparisons between the film and these events.
+Comparison was also made in December 1998, when the administration initiated a bombing campaign of Iraq during Bill Clinton's impeachment trial for the Clinton–Lewinsky scandal, and again in spring 1999, when the administration intervened in the Kosovo War by initiating a bombing campaign against Yugoslavia, which, coincidentally, borders Albania and has an ethnic Albanian population.

+Wag the Dog premiered at Century City on December 17, 1997 before being released by New Line Cinema on December 25, 1997.
 The film grossed $64.3 million on a $15 million budget, and was well received by critics, who praised the direction, performances, themes and humor.
-Hoffman received a nomination for the Academy Award for Best Actor for his performance, and screenwriters David Mamet and Hilary Henkin were both nominated for Best Adapted Screenplay.
+Hoffman received a nomination for the Academy Award for Best Actor for his performance and screenwriters David Mamet and Hilary Henkin were both nominated for Best Adapted Screenplay.